Film50: Fifty Years of Collecting Film at Yale

 —Reid Detchon, Yale Daily News, April 5, 1968

-Over the last 50 years, the University's film archive has grown to include nearly 6,000 35mm and 16mm titles spanning more than 120 years of cinema history.
-Overseen by the Yale Film Study Center, an Associate of the International Federation of Film Archives (FIAF), the collection continues to support teaching, learning, and research by Yale film scholars, and contributes to a robust film culture at Yale that includes an extensive exhibition schedule and a growing film preservation program.
-Revisit this page and follow the Film Study Center on Facebook and Twitter (#YaleFilm50) to learn about additional 50th anniversary activities that will be announced throughout 2018.
+In the 50 years from 1968 to 2018, the University's film archive grew to include nearly 6,000 35mm and 16mm titles spanning more than 120 years of cinema history.
+Overseen by the Yale Film Archive, formerly known as the Yale Film Study Center, an Associate of the International Federation of Film Archives (FIAF), the collection continues to support teaching, learning, and research by Yale film scholars, and contributes to a robust film culture at Yale that includes an extensive exhibition schedule and a growing film preservation program.

 Yale Collection of Classic Films: 50th Anniversary Screening & Reception

-As part of our ongoing Treasures from the Yale Film Archive screening series, the Yale Film Study celebrates the 50th anniversary of the acquisition of the Yale Collection of Classic Films with a screening and reception on Friday, February 23.
-The night will feature 16mm selections from Yale's oldest film collection, including THE MARK OF ZORRO with Douglas Fairbanks and THE BALLOONATIC with Buster Keaton, presented with live musical accompaniment by Donald Sosin.
+As part of our ongoing Treasures from the Yale Film Archive screening series, the Yale Film Study celebrated the 50th anniversary of the acquisition of the Yale Collection of Classic Films with a screening and reception on Friday, February 23.
+The night featured 16mm selections from Yale's oldest film collection, including THE MARK OF ZORRO with Douglas Fairbanks and THE BALLOONATIC with Buster Keaton, presented with live musical accompaniment by Donald Sosin.

 Whitney Humanities Center